<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=237529983442856&amp;ev=PageView&amp;noscript=1">

 Finding support

-Once you’ve got your list, talk it over with someone in your support system – a friend, family member, or your ReUp Success Coach.
-When in doubt, tell people you’re going back to school!
-You might be surprised to discover support from unexpected places once you start talking more openly about your journey back to school.
+Once you have your list, discuss it with someone in your support system – a friend, family member, or your ReUp Success Coach.

 Support at school

-In addition to your ReUp Success Coach, your school likely has several free resources for adult learners so it’s a great place to start building your support network.
-Your academic advisor can help you sort through your schedule and academic goals, and it’s their job to support you throughout your education, so don’t hesitate to ask for help!
+Beyond your ReUp Success Coach, your school’s free resources are a great starting point for building your support network.
+Your academic advisor is there to help you navigate your schedule and goals, so don't hesitate to reach out.

 There are several ways to get involved, so try choosing just one approach that feels comfortable for you and that works with your busy schedule.